-The capital region is one of the most important healthcare industry locations in Germany with around 300 medical technology and 230 biotech companies, 30 pharmaceuticals companies, and more than 130 hospitals and clinics.
+The capital region is one of the most important healthcare industry locations in Germany with 332 medical technology and 255 biotech companies, 34 pharmaceuticals companies, and more than 130 hospitals and clinics.
 Health promotion, disease prevention, and healthcare all benefit from the region's many organizations active in the healthcare economy and research.

 World market leaders, renowned scientists, first-class clinics, innovative start-ups, and specialists from all over the world work together daily to deliver world-class services for the regional and global healthcare markets.
 The strengths of the region include especially the unique research and clinical landscape and the close networking between the worlds of research, clinical care, industry, politics, and professional associations.
 Also the key German interface to the IT industry, the capital region offers the best conditions for the development and application of digital health solutions.

 “Our aspiration for Berlin must be both top research and the best healthcare.
 We have never been as well positioned in these areas as we are today.
 We are currently investing over two billion euros in modern infrastructure for the life and natural sciences at our universities, the Charité, and research institutes alone. €100 million biotech start-up centres are being created in Buch and Dahlem.
 With the Berlin Institute of Health and the Heart Centre, the federal government also relies heavily on Berlin as a centre for medical research and healthcare.
 But of course, the expansion of scientific research in Berlin in the next decade will cost hundreds of millions, if not more, in these areas alone.”

 Michael Müller, Governing Mayor of Berlin (Source: Der Tagesspiegel)

 Whether it's medical care, rehabilitation, or nursing, patients of all ages and from all over the world find efficient and well-networked medical care of the highest standard in Berlin-Brandenburg.